-Root Canal Dentist therapy is a treatment done by a dentist to ensure the tooth will not cause anymore pain.
-The procedures involves removing the damaged or infected nerve of the tooth and then replacing it with biocompatible dental material to help stop reinfection of tooth.
+Root Canal therapy is a dental treatment done by a dentist to ensure the tooth will not cause any more pain.
+The procedure involves removing the damaged or infected nerve of the tooth and then replacing it with biocompatible dental material to help stop the reinfection of the tooth.

 Some of the causes of a toothache that will lead to the dentist needing to take out the nerve include: